The Pivot Quit Plan Tool

 The Quit Plan Tool translates this framework into a practical starting plan.

 Based on your inputs, the system evaluates your current pattern, generates an initial reduction range, and visualizes a possible taper path toward zero.
 This path is not a rigid prescription.
-It is a structured trajectory governed by VDI Intelligence and the Pivot Taper Stabilization System.
+It is a structured trajectory governed by VDI Intelligence and the Pivot Taper framework.

 In practice, this means the taper adapts to the nervous system instead of forcing the nervous system to follow an arbitrary schedule.

-For individuals using kratom extracts or 7-OH products, the system may also suggest stabilizing dosing intervals first or transitioning to leaf or lower-potency forms before meaningful reductions begin.
-These steps reduce volatility and make taper progression more sustainable.
+For individuals using kratom extracts or 7-OH products, the system may suggest stabilizing dosing intervals first or transitioning to leaf or lower-potency forms before meaningful reductions begin.
+For individuals using heroin, fentanyl, or prescription opioids, the tool identifies compression cycle patterns and routes to the appropriate pathway — including the Kinetic Bridge for those who qualify.

 The goal is simple: replace guesswork with structure.